Malaika Ross Studio

 Bio

-Malaika Ross (she/her) is a Caribbean American visual artist whose work explores the intricate relationship between soil and the botanical world.
-She creates two-dimensional art inspired by soil microorganisms and the flora of Western Massachusetts.
+Malaika Ross (she/her) is a Caribbean American visual artist whose work explores the relationship between soil, plants and Black female identity.
+Drawing from her background in soil microbiology, she creates two-dimensional art inspired by microscopic life and the flora of Western Massachusetts.

 Primary Discipline